Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

     - 100% test coverage means nothing, just because every line of code is executed in the tests it does not mean all cases have been tested.
     - Don't become enslaved by TDD, TDD can help but also can be overdone and get in the way of software development.

+   ### Names
+     - Name well; Rename when needed.
+     - If you can't come up with a good name for something, a name that makes sense then what you are trying to do has a high probability of also not making sense.
+     - Be consistent
+     - Follow common conventions of the language and programming environment you are using.

  # Chapters 8 & 9 (There is a lot of overlap, it would be smoother to combine them here.)